Mask & Visitor Policies at NMC Health

 COVID-19 Protocols at NMC Health

-NMC Health has protocols in place to protect and defend the Newton, Hesston, Valley Center, Park City, Wichita and surrounding communities from the spread of COVID-19.
+NMC Health has measures in place to protect and defend the Newton, Hesston, Valley Center, Park City, Wichita and other communities from the spread of COVID-19.

-As we continue to follow CDC protocols, if you come to the hospital or any NMC Health location, you’ll be asked to answer some screening questions.
+As we follow CDC protocols, if you come to an NMC Health clinic, you may be asked to answer some screening questions.
 These questions are used to help us figure out how to best help you.
 Our response process includes:

-- Question – asking about current health, recent travel and any possible exposure to COVID-19
+- Questions about current health, positive COVID-19 tests and any possible exposure to COVID-19

-- Observation – watching to new symptoms of fever, cough and shortness of breath
+- Observe – watching for new symptoms of fever, cough and shortness of breath

-- Isolation – placing a face mask on anyone who shows signs of those symptoms and meets screening criteria, then moving them to a negative airflow room for observation
+- Isolate – placing a face mask on anyone who shows signs of those symptoms and meets screening criteria, then moving them to a negative airflow room to be observed

 - Precaution – using airborne and standard contact precautions with eye protection, gloves, face mask and gown for anyone who enters the room

-- Protection – wearing all personal protective equipment (gloves, face mask, etc.) while working with anyone under investigation of having coronavirus (COVID-19)
+- Protect – wearing all personal protective equipment (gloves, face mask, etc.) while working with anyone who may have COVID-19